-The Surface Pro 7 is good for drawing as it uses the Surface Pen or Surface Slim Pen to create Pro level Art.
-As far as performance the Surface Pro 7 is extremely similar to that of the iPad Pro regarding functionality with the few app compatibility differences.
+All models of the Surface Pro are good for drawing as it uses the Surface Pen or Surface Slim Pen to create Pro level Art.
+As far as performance the Surface Pro 7, 8, and 9 gen are extremely similar to that of the iPad Pro regarding functionality with the few app compatibility differences.

 The advantage of the Surface Pro for drawing is that it’s a complete touchscreen laptop with windows operating system and not a tablet operating system like the iPad Air or Pro.
 It’s for this reason as well as having an intel processor with laptop-class functionality that it’s ideal for work professionals or those who need a laptop and a tablet combination.

 Compared to the Surface Pro, which is controversial by many for drawing, the surface Pro 7 is the best Surface Pro for drawing as it’s designed with artists and performance in mind.
-With an intel Core-i5 or higher and a 10.5 hour battery life, the Surface Pro 7 allows for 4096 pressure sensitivity levels when paired with its surface pen or surface slim pen.
+With an intel Core-i5 or higher and a 10.5 hour battery life, the Surface Pro laptop/tablet hybrid models allows for 4096 pressure sensitivity levels when paired with its surface pen or surface slim pen.